X Y T NEWS

 Beaconsfield on Sunday 27 March at 7pm.
 For tickets and further information please

 Jane Treays talks about Mock Docs on Front Row, BBC Radio 4.
 (Jane’s item is about 20 min 20 sec into the programme.)

 .
 Follow our tweets to hear when new news is posted here; join us on facebook and share!

 - who is also the current chairman of the Chiltern Shakespeare Company started her own business during 2010: .
 In pursuit of sales, Felicity can now be spotted touring the UK in a Postman Pat red van - you have been warned!

 More information please!

-How YOU could help with this Archive!
+How YOU can help with this Archive!

-If you were a member of The Young Theatre - at either Harrow or Beaconsfield - we will be delighted to hear from you.
-If you have any more information about Young Theatre productions, or indeed information about any Young Theatre activities, then please get in touch.
-If you know any other ex-members of YT, then please tell them about this site - we would very much like to hear from them too.
+If you have any information about past Young Theatre productions, or information about any Young Theatre activities, then do please get in touch; and if you know any other ex-members of YT, please tell them about this site - we would very much like to hear from them too.